rbfx/empty-project/README.md

 1. Download [pre-built SDK of the Framework](https://github.com/rbfx/rbfx/releases/tag/latest) for your platform and compiler anywhere.
 2. Checkout this repository anywhere.
 3. Configure and build it via CMake.
-Variable `REBELFORK_SDK` should be set to the folder `SDK` from within the zip archive.
+Variable `CMAKE_PREFIX_PATH` should be set to the folder `SDK` from within the zip archive.
 Example:

 ```
 cd path/to/project
+# Windows:
+cmake . ./cmake-build -DBUILD_SHARED_LIBS=ON -DCMAKE_PREFIX_PATH=path/to/prebuilt/SDK/share
+# Unix:
-cmake . ./cmake-build -DBUILD_SHARED_LIBS=ON -DREBELFORK_SDK=path/to/prebuilt/SDK
+cmake . ./cmake-build -DBUILD_SHARED_LIBS=ON -DCMAKE_PREFIX_PATH=path/to/prebuilt/SDK
 cmake --build ./cmake-build -j12
 ```